Melchizedek: Latter Day Saint movement

 In the Latter Day Saint movement, the Book of Mormon makes reference to Melchizedek in (Alma 13:17–19).
 According to Encyclopædia Britannica, Joseph Smith, the movement's founder, "appointed his male followers to priesthoods, named for the biblical figures Melchizedek and Aaron, that were overseen by the office of High Priest", incorporating selected practices from the Hebrew Bible.
 These priesthoods are laid out by Smith in Doctrine and Covenants 107:1–2, 4, 6–10, 14, 17–18, 22, 29, 71, 73, 76, as well as more than twenty additional references in that work.

-The largest denomination in the movement, the Church of Jesus Christ of Latter-day Saints, states it derives authority to act in God's name through the Melchizedek Priesthood, both from an administrative perspective—performing sacred ordinances—and a ministering capacity.
-According to the church's summary of the Melchizedek Priesthood, there are but two priesthoods, "the Melchizedek and the Aaronic."
-And that the Melchizedek is the higher or greater priesthood, "after the order of the Son of God (or Jesus Christ)."
-According to their doctrine, this priesthood is the priesthood of Jesus Christ himself, i.e. it is his power which he delegates to certain persons as he sees fit by "calling".
-This power is not directly cited as His power to avoid the frequent repetition of His sacred name.
+The largest denomination in the movement, the Church of Jesus Christ of Latter-day Saints, states it derives authority to act in God's name through the Melchizedek Priesthood, both from an administrative perspective and a ministering capacity.
+According to the church's summary of the Melchizedek Priesthood, there are two priesthoods, "the Melchizedek and the Aaronic," and the Melchizedek is the higher or greater priesthood, "after the order of the Son of God (or Jesus Christ)."
+According to their doctrine, this is the priesthood of Jesus Christ himself, but this power is not directly cited as His power to avoid the frequent repetition of His sacred name.
 Its offices include elder, high priest, patriarch, seventy, and apostle.

+God Worshipping Society

+Hong Xiuquan, the founder of the God Worshipping Society, rejected the notion of Trinity and claimed to be the incarnation of Melchizedek, a younger brother of Jesus and the second-son of God.

 In Islam

 Although Melchizedek is not referred to in the Quran, some have identified him with the figure known as the Khidr.
 In Isma'ilism, Melchizedek (known as Malik as-Salām; lit.
 'King of Peace') is believed to have been the one to initiate Abraham into prophethood.

-An Ismaili treatise dated to the 1300s proclaimed that Melchizedek would return following the resurrection as a righteous judge and reveal the divine mysteries which the prophets have kept secret throughout the centuries.
+According to the Kalam-i-Pir, the Divinity (Mawlānā) manifested itself in perfect human form in each generation.
+In the first three generations of mankind, Mawlānā appeared under three different names, each of which are variations on Melchizedek's name or title, such as melekh Salem, King of Salem, in Genesis 14:18.
+The Sabaeans, who were the people of Adam, the first prophet, identified Melchizedek with Seth and believed that he would appear as a judge at the resurrection to reveal teachings kept secret.
+Melchizedek appeared again at the time of the flood during the generation of Noah, and at Sodom's punishment during the generation of Abraham.